xcart/xcart-docs/_pages/kb_en/multivendor/avatax_sales_tax_automation_usage_with_multivendor.md

          ![us_tax_calculation1.png]({{site.baseurl}}/attachments/ref_3MSUEwVA/us_tax_calculation1.png)

    * In the case of a store/marketplace where sales tax collection is the responsibility of the vendors ("Vendors as separate shops" mode + **Sales tax is the responsibility of**=_Vendor_), this means that the administrator will have to check in which states each of the vendors has nexus and 1) include these states in the nexus jurisdictions for the store's AvaTax account via the AvaTax Admin Console; 2) make sure each of the vendors has their nexus states specified in the "US tax calculation" section of their vendor profile Financial details.

-The latter can be accomplished as follows:
+     If the store is based in the United States, this has some specifics:

       *  If the vendor company has nexus in all the U.S. states, the administrator should make sure the setting **Automatically calculate taxes for** is set to "_All US States_".
          ![us_tax_calculation.png]({{site.baseurl}}/attachments/ref_3MSUEwVA/us_tax_calculation.png)